Connect with others who understand.

 Your thoracic surgeon may close your incision using staples or stitches.
 These closures are typically removed by your doctor one to two weeks after surgery.
 However, the incision site can still become irritated and feel itchy, tight, or numb up to three months after surgery.
 If you experience any of these side effects, your doctor can give you medication to help.

-It is normal to feel tired for a month or two after your surgery.
+It’s normal to feel tired for a month or two after your surgery.
 It will be important to get plenty of sleep to help your body heal during this time.
-Your chest will likely be stiff and swollen for roughly six weeks — if it does not get better after that, contact your doctor.
+Your chest will likely be stiff and swollen for roughly six weeks.
+Contact your doctor if you experience any ongoing discomfort after six weeks.
+Be sure to attend any follow-up appointments so your doctor can monitor your recovery.

 Recovery by Type of Surgery

-There are several types of lung cancer surgery that can be performed, depending on your overall health and the size and location of the tumor.
-The type of lung cancer (non-small cell lung cancer versus small cell lung cancer) will also come into play in recovery times.
-The recovery times will typically vary with the type of surgery and other factors.
+There are several types of lung cancer surgery that can be performed, depending on your overall health and the size and location of the lung tumor.
+Recovery time can vary depending on factors including the type of surgery and your overall health.

 Lobectomy

 During a lobectomy, the lung lobe that contains the tumor is removed.
-This is the most common type of surgery used to treat lung cancer, and is preferred for treating non-small cell lung cancer (NSCLC) specifically.
+This is the most common type of surgery used to treat lung cancer, and it’s preferred for treating both non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

 In most cases, a lobectomy is performed using a thoracotomy.
 This method involves opening the chest and spreading the ribs to get to the lung.
 Because it’s an invasive approach, recovery times will be longer than other techniques.
 In some cases, VATS may be used as a less-intensive surgery option for a lobectomy.